 How to Maximise HMO Property Valuations

-- Prepare the property as if you were to be selling it.
+Regardless if you are looking to sell or remortgage, we recommend that you prepare the property as if you were looking to sell.
+See this article on How to sell an HMO for more guidance.
 Make it look epic and you will be giving yourself the maximum chance of maximum valuation.

 We use www.thehmomortgagerbroker.co.uk as they are brilliant and an obvious specialist with direct links to all the UK HMO Mortgage Lenders.